-At SONI, we are making the grid ready to carry at least 70% of Northern Ireland’s electricity from renewable sources by 2030, an ambition set out by Economy Minister Diane Dodds MLA.
+At SONI, we are making the grid ready to carry at least 70% of Northern Ireland’s electricity from renewable sources by 2030, an ambition set out by the Department for the Economy in its Energy Strategy Consultation.

 In order to achieve at least 70% clean electricity by 2030, SONI needs to add more energy from renewable sources, such as wind and sun, to the power system.
 This means that the electricity grid will need to carry more power from energy sources that vary depending on the weather.
 This power will also need to be carried over longer distances.